pralayaPanta/AI-900/2-ComputerVision.md

 - **Object detection** models combine CNN feature extraction layers with the identification of regions of interest in images to locate multiple classes of object in the same image.
     - Object detection provides the ability to generate bounding boxes that identify the locations of different types of objects in an image, including the bounding box coordinates, designating the location of the object in the image.
+    - _Image classification_ is a machine learning based form of computer vision in which a model is trained to categorize images based on the primary subject matter they contain. _Object detection_ goes further than this to classify individual objects within the image, and to return the coordinates of a bounding box that indicates the object's location.

 ### Multi Modal Models
 - Model is trained using a large volume of captioned images with no fixed labels